-The Framework for Post-Incident Neighbourhood Support Networks is a guide to help Ottawa communities overcome the trauma of violent incidents.
+Post-Incident Neighbourhood Support Networks assist Ottawa communities to overcome the trauma of violent incidents.
+They

 These networks help reduce distress and restore cohesion.
-Ultimately, they reduce fear, assist in recovery and build community resiliency.
+Ultimately, they reduce fear, help residents recover from trauma and build community resiliency.

-- Neighbourhood Trauma: What to do when a violent or traumatic incident happens (one page hand out also available in French and Arabic)
+- Neighbourhood Trauma: What to do when a violent or traumatic incident happens (available in French and Arabic)

-The framework is based on research conducted in four west-end Ottawa Community Housing communities that studied reactions to traumatic incidents at a neighbourhood level – and how trauma affects residents’ interactions with each other, their neighbourhood and service providers.
+The Post-Incident Neighbourhood Suppport Framework is based on research conducted in four west-end Ottawa Community Housing neighbourhoods.
+Researchers studied reactions to traumatic incidents at a neighbourhood level – and how trauma affects residents’ interactions with one another, their neighbourhood and service providers.

 The project found that neighbourhood violence and trauma are complex and require a coordinated, collaborative, multi-partner response.
 Immediately following a traumatic incident, residents need to be supported using a trauma-informed approach.
 To be successful, the approach needs to include longer-term community development work that focuses on building individual and community resiliency.